HomeBlog Home

 Address: 1924 Capital Blvd, Raleigh, NC 27604

 Food insecurity can affect anyone; approximately one in seven people in North Carolina face hunger, and one in five children is hungry.
-The Food Bank of Central and Eastern North Carolina is working hard to end hunger by providing food for people at risk of hunger in the community.

 With branches located throughout central and eastern North Carolina, there are many ways to get involved and help distribute resources throughout the community and local neighborhoods